Restrictions apply across Victoria

 Physical distancing means maintaining a distance of at least 1.5m between people wherever possible.
 Every attempt needs to be made to ensure at least a 1.5m distance between employees is achieved and maintained.
-If this is not possible in an enclosed space, then there should be on average no more than 1 person per 4 square metres of floor space.

 Physical distancing should be practised and encouraged in meat and poultry processing workplaces.
 This includes the factory floor, entry and exit points, amenities (toilets and change rooms), dining and smoking areas, and at meetings.

 Ways that employers and employees can encourage physical distancing include: